Executive Headteacher, mandy wilton

 Simon has worked in education for 20 years.
 Having successfully completed his English PGCE at Reading University, he has held a wide range of school leadership roles including: NQT Mentor, Acting SENCO, Senior Teacher and Leader of Inclusion at Little Heath School.

-As Deputy Headteacher of Cranbury College, Simon has worked alongside Headteacher Mandy Wilton to help lead the school rapidly from an Ofsted 'RI' grade in 2016, to an Ofsted category of 'Good' at the most recent inspection in 2018.
+In his previous role as Deputy Headteacher of Cranbury College, Simon has worked alongside Headteacher Mandy Wilton to help lead the school rapidly from an Ofsted 'RI' grade in 2016, to an Ofsted category of 'Good' at the most recent inspection in 2018.

 In his time at Cranbury College, Simon has developed strong partnership links with mainstream schools across Reading and surrounding areas.
 Simon represents Cranbury College at Local Authority Pupil Admissions Meetings and is the college lead practitioner in support of the BFfC 'Preventing Exclusion Project'.